View Bot Defense Dashboards and Reports

-Important: Bot Defense Advanced Self-Service Policy Management is a beta feature.
+Important: Bot Defense Self-Service Policy Management is an Early Access feature.

-Note: Bot Defense dashboard and report widgets display the message, "Data Gap Discovered" when there is no data to display.
+Note: Bot Defense dashboard and report widgets display the message, "No Data" when there is no data to display.
 Make sure Bot Defense is configured correctly and that you select a time period for the dashboard or report for which you have collected data.

 Automated Threat Summaries

 Automated Threat Summaries are emailed reports that summarize your monthly network traffic and Bot Defense activity.
-Automated Threat Summaries include information about the percentage of your traffic that is automated, the numbers of good and bad bots detected, the number of human visitors to your protected applications and endpoints, and a breakdown of your overall web traffic that is analyzed by Bot Defense.
+Automated Threat Summaries include information about the percentage of your traffic that is automated, the numbers of good and bad bots detected, the number of human visitors to your Bot Defense infrastructures and endpoints, and a breakdown of your overall web traffic that is analyzed by Bot Defense.

 Figure: Automated Threat Summaries